cppseminar/APC/deploy/helm/README.md

 # Deployment of kubernetes cluster

-Everything can be installed with helm.
+Everything can be installed with `helm`.
 Only secrets in folder `k8s` should be applied with `kubectl`.

 ## Mongo init script